sparkutils/quality/docs/advanced/triggerGrouping.md

 ### Sub Expression Elimination is _slower_?

 Per point 1. above, Sub Expression Elimination runs for all Expressions within a stage this, in the case of the BigRules test, ends up with several 1000s of common sub expressions used throughout the 20k rules.
-All of these sub expressions is evaluated for each row, irrespective of whether or not they are even possible to be relevant for a row.
+All of these sub expressions are evaluated for each row, irrespective of whether or not they are even possible to be relevant for a row.
 Picture, for example,

 ```sql